Sloeber/arduino-eclipse-plugin/readme.md

 You only need to do one.
 Also subscribe to the developers list by sending a mail with subject _subscribe_ to eclipse-arduino-dev@freelists.org (this is not for support questions)

+## There are lots of issues open that seem fixed.
+We only close issues when they are in part of a stable release.
+Therefore the open list contains all open items for the last stable release.
+Known open issue for the last nightly can be found with this query:
+is:issue is:open -label:"status: fixed in nightly"

 ## Quick Installation
 ### Prerequisites